PhilipQuirke/SkyCombAnalystHelp/Flight.md

 - DJI Matrice 200 series
 - DJI Matrice 600 series

-For older / less capable drones, you will need to maintain a steady "camera down angle" during the flight, remember this andgle, and enter this figure into SkyComb Analyst later.
+For older / less capable drones, you will need to maintain a steady "camera down angle" during the flight, remember this angle, and enter this figure into SkyComb Analyst later.

 ## Display the thermal video in gray scale
 Thermal camera videos can be shown in a number of different display modes.
 A common mode is "Red is hot".